NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The Portage Into Chiniguchi Lake From Dewdney

 The route from the Matagamasi put-in up to Chiniguchi Lake is well-travelled.
-If you see other paddlers, it is mostly like that it will be on this stretch.
+If you see other paddlers, it is most likely on this stretch.
 As a result, the portages are easy to find and well-used.
-As we approached the take-out spot at the top of Dewdney lake, we met a couple of paddlers heading up to Chiniguchi Lake.
+As we approached the take-out spot at the top of Dewdney Lake, we met a couple of paddlers heading up to Chiniguchi Lake.
 With their single carry, they were soon ahead of us as we moved our canoe and gear with our 1 1/2 carry system!

 Once on Chiniguchi Lake, we followed the shoreline as it bends gradually to the northeast.
 A moderate wind from the northwest meant we had to put more oomph into our strokes as we approached the next point of interest on our Chinguchi tour.